 The value of strong brands and branding is clear to everyone familiar with names such as Coca-Cola, Apple, IBM, BMW, Ericsson, Armani, Louis Vuitton, and Disney.

-The firms that carry these names have built successful brand names over many years.
+The companies that own these names have built successful brand names over many years.
 Their brands now work as powerful assets for market pricing and selling.
 Why do they spend so much and work so hard to build strong brands?
 And, why do they pay so much attention to protecting their brands from misuse, damage, or slander?

 The answer, of course, is that strong branding pays off at the bank.
 The financial payoff stems from customer qualities that every company founder, officer, and marketer aims for: strong brand equity and strong brand loyalty.

 Sellers with real brand equity can charge premium prices for products that their competitors must sell for less.
 Apple, for instance, now sells a charging cable and plug package for US$39.
 Other sellers with weaker brands sell essentially the same items for about $10.